mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/veeva-vault-promomats-connector.md

 ### Register an application in Microsoft Entra ID

 1. Go to **Microsoft Entra admin center** > **Applications** > **App registrations** > **New registration**.
-2. In the creation form, fill out the name as your preference, select the **Accounts in this organizational directory only** in the Supported account types, select **Web** in the redirect URI, and add the following links to the **Redirect URI** field:
+2. In the creation form, fill out the name as your preference.
+3. In the Supported account types, chosee **Accounts in this organizational directory only**.
+4. In the redirect URI, select **Web**, and add the following links to the **Redirect URI** field:

    - For **Microsoft 365 Enterprise**, copy and paste:
      `https://gcs.office.com/v1.0/admin/oauth/callback`